 Special guests will be invited to sites as appropriate and are especially important to curriculum enrichment where limited or no transportation is available for off-site field trips.
-Invited Special Guests should be approved by the classroom's site supervisor prior to planning and arrival via the Special Guest/Field Trip Request form.
+Invited Special Guests should be approved by the classroom's site supervisor prior to planning and arrival via the ChildPlus Events Planning module.